-The following figure describes the OAIS Document Tree.
+The following figure describes the OAIS Documentation Tree.
 The box colors follow the book color conventions of CCSDS: Magenta, Green and Blue.

-See Figure 6-1.
-Particularly note the division between documents in the OAIS Process Framework (OAIS-PF)_and the OAIS Interoperability Framework (OAIS-IF).
+See Figure 6-1 below, note the division between documents in the OAIS Process Framework (OAIS-PF)_and the OAIS Interoperability Framework (OAIS-IF).
 This document provides rationale, scenarios and requirements for the OAIS-IF.
 The OAIS-PF is shown as reference only.
 Acronyms are listed in section 1.6.1.